1 April 2021

 - Integration of the system’s components promotes an ongoing process of improvement and consideration of the effect of decisions across the system.

-- It requires a firm to customise the design, implement and operate its quality management system based on its nature and circumstances and the engagements it performs.
+- Scope to design, implement and operate a quality management system based on the nature and circumstances of the firm and the engagements it performs.